tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #31.
->Write a Python program to calculate a dog's age in dog's years.
+>Write a function to calculate a dog's age in dog's years.

 **Note :** For the first two years, a dog year is equal to 10.5 human years.
 After that, each dog year equals 4 human years.